 Director of two feature-length films—a documentary, Wallman (2003), and a minimalist narrative, The Smallest Atom Stirs (2010), (which features a score by The Drive to Uqbar), C. Holliday teaches English and film at Valencia College in Orlando and, for The Drive to Uqbar, performs grammar, punctuation, prose, & cinematography duties.

 Mics are made by MXL & Shure.
 Cables are from Monster Cable.
-Apple computers, Apogee, Adam monitors, Sennheiser, Sony, Zoom field recording equipment.
+Apple computers, Apogee, Adam monitors and when they were hit by lightning, Yamaha came to the rescue, Sennheiser, Sony, Zoom field recording equipment.

 –All music recordings (guitars, treatments, piano, cello, vocals, etc) take place at Stations Recording Room.